brentnall/r-azure-notebook-intro/README.md

 This is a short introduction to using R notebooks.
 It uses [Jupyter Notebooks](#jupyter) and was originally developed to be run on the cloud via [Microsoft Azure](https://notebooks.azure.com).

-Notebooks such as Jupyter are a wat ti combine code, images, text, graphs, all in one format.
-They are an excellent way to ensure that analysis and research is reproducible.
+Notebooks such as Jupyter are a way to combine code, images, text, graphs, all in one format.
+They help ensure that analysis and research is reproducible.

 # Summary of contents